Billy Knott: Later career

 On 4 September 2020, Knott signed for Isthmian League Premier Division club Bowers & Pitsea.
 In November 2020, Knott joined National League South side Billericay Town while the COVID-19 pandemic halted the Isthmian League season.
 He played seven times for "Ricay" before the 2020–21 National League South season was also curtailed.

 On 11 August 2021, Knott signed for Isthmian League North Division side Canvey Island.
 On 31 December 2021, Knott signed for Isthmian League North Division rivals Great Wakering Rovers, after having featured just twice in the league for the "Gulls".
 After three appearances for Great Wakering, Knott re-signed for Bowers & Pitsea ahead of the 2022–23 season.
 In October 2022, Knott signed for Essex Senior League club Southend Manor on a dual-registration deal.

 In January 2023, he joined Isthmian League Premier Division side Margate, after a one-game spell at Southern Counties East League Premier Division club Erith Town.
 He played three games in all competitions for Margate.
 Ahead of the 2023–24 season, Knott re-signed for Concord Rangers and went on to feature on 21 occasions as the club were relegated from the Isthmian League Premier Division.
 In January 2025, Knott made a single appearance for Barking, before signing for fellow Essex Senior League side Saffron Walden.
 He scored two goals in twelve games in the remainder of the 2024–25 season.
+He joined Hullbridge Sports in July 2025.
+He scored three goals in 16 games during the 2025–26 season.